-Custody “battle” does not need to be a fight but unfortunately the children becomes ensued and commonly placed in the “middle.”
-Hence, my preference to resolve the issues “informally” by discussing the custody terms outside the courtroom first.
+Custody hearings donot need to be a fight but unfortunately the children at times may be placed in the “middle.”
+Hence, my preference to resolving theseissues is to “informally” discuss the custody terms outside the courtroom first.
 It lowers legal fees and costs but more importantly the acrimony between the parents.

-But if court intervention is needed, be prepared since modifying a custody and/or visitation arrangement, especially if final, requires a high burden of proof and persuasion.
+But if court intervention is needed, be prepared since modifying a custody and/or visitation arrangement, especially if there is already an order requires a high burden of proof and persuasion.
 I have had many clients try to do it “alone” without an attorney and come in to my office frustrated and confused.
 Doing it right the first time with an effective attorney will prevent delay and costs.

 Any questions email me at [email protected] or call my office at 310-601-7144.